Driving Etiquette Tips

 Use Your Horn Sparingly

-It's appropriate to lightly beep your horn when:
+When it's appropriate to lightly beep your horn

-• It's the other driver's turn at the intersection
+• It is the other driver's turn at the intersection.

-• Another driver is ready to cut you off because you're in their blind spot
+• Another driver is about to cut you off because you're in their blind spot.

-• Scold drivers who are speeding or being unsafe in other ways
+• Scold drivers who are speeding or driving poorly.

 Respect Emergency Vehicles

-Ambulances, fire trucks and police cars also use the roadways.
-When you see flashing lights, slow down and pull off to the right side of the road.
-Wait for the emergency vehicle to pass and then merge back into traffic.
+When you see flashing lights from an ambulance, fire truck or police car, slow down and pull to the right when safe.
+Wait for the emergency vehicle to pass before merging back into traffic.

 Pull Off the Road if You're in a Fender Bender